lisllin99/IEM-DIP-G4/README.md

 # BusMeet
 ## Check for buses!
-Meet your friends!.
+Meet your friends!

 <!-- PROJECT LOGO -->
 <br />